• Recipes

 the cake batter after one third of the flour has been added. streaks of flour are visible in the batter and around the walls of the bowl.

-Then, add one third of the dry ingredients.
+Then, add one third of the dry ingredients on low speed.
 Wait for it to incorporate, then scrape down the bowl and beater.

-Next, you're going to add approximately half of the bloomed cocoa and sour cream mixture.
+Next, add approximately half of the bloomed cocoa and sour cream mixture.
+Mix on low speed just until combined, then scrape down the sides of the bowl.

 the second half of the chocolate mixture added to the chocolate cake batter before being mixed in.